Mariammomostafa/Data_Base/sprin-jdbc-javaConfig-ResultSetExtractor/README.md

 - create beans of JDBCTemplate & DataSource
 - set up mysql RDBMS (server) & MySql workbench 8.0 as GUI
 - uses ResultSetExtractor interface to extracting results/records from ResultSet (convert each record to java object)
+  - get one student
+  - get list of students
+  - group students based on their address

 ## CRUD operations :
  - #### Update list of students using batchUpdate() method with 2 ways :